Algebraic structures in group-theoretical fusion categories: Algebras in pointed fusion categories

 which factor through epimorphisms $\tau: P \otimes_B Q \to T$ and $\mu: Q \otimes_T P \to B$, respectively.
 Similar to the proof of Proposition~\ref{prop:MoritaMat}(b), it is also straight-forward to check that $\tau$ and $\mu$ satisfy diagrams $(\ast)$ and $(\ast \ast)$ of Proposition~\ref{prop:Morita-bimod}(b).
 Thus, by Proposition~\ref{prop:Morita-bimod}, $T$ and $B$ are Morita equivalent in $\C$, as desired. \end{proof}

-\section{Algebras $A(L,\psi)$ in pointed fusion categories $\vecgw$}
+\section{Algebras in pointed fusion categories}

 We recall here the definition of a twisted group algebra in the pointed fusion category $\vecgw$ [Definition~\ref{def:ALpsi}].
 We show that these algebras can be given the structure of a Frobenius algebra in $\vecgw$ [Proposition~\ref{prop:ALpsi}], and further, that they enjoy nice properties [Proposition~\ref{prop:Alpsi props}].
-Let us begin with discussing pointed tensor categories.
+We begin with discussing pointed categories.

-\begin{definition} Let $\C$ be a tensor category.
-It is called {\it pointed} if all of its simple objects are invertible, in the sense that the co/evaluation maps on simple objects are isomorphisms in $\mathcal{C}$. \end{definition}
+\begin{definition} A fusion category is called {\it pointed} if all of its simple objects are invertible, in the sense that the co/evaluation maps on simple objects are isomorphisms. \end{definition}

 The following pointed fusion category will be crucial to our work.